 Since the demand for Residential is so high, and the Starlink satellite constellation isn’t fully deployed yet, there is limited capacity at this time.
 In some areas, you’ll need to pre-order Residential and be put on the waitlist.
 As network capacity expands, Starlink allows those on the waitlist to order equipment and start using the Residential service.

-Starlink Best Effort
+Residential Best Effort

 Starlink Best Effort is an internet plan for Starlink customers who are on the Residential waitlist.
-Right now, the offer for Best Effort service is only being extended to select customers who have pre-ordered Starlink.
+Right now, the offer for Best Effort service is only being extended to select customers who have pre-ordered Residential Starlink.

 The idea is that those on the waitlist can get Best Effort and receive Starlink internet while they wait on their account to be converted to Residential service.
 Best Effort is basically what the name implies.
 You’ll get Starlink internet, but the performance will not be guaranteed, and you should expect it to be slow at times.